CitComAI-Hub/Minimum_Viable_DataSpace_Infrastructure/modules/fiware_ds_connector/README.md

 | Keycloak | 24.0.1 | `https://charts.bitnami.com/bitnami` |
 | Postgresql | 13.1.5 | `oci://registry-1.docker.io/bitnamicharts` |

-### Provider/Consumer
+### Provider

-The provider/consumer connector is an entity that provides and consumes data from the data space.
+The provider connector is an entity that provides data from the data space.
 This component is composed of four main blocks:

 1. **Data Services**: In this example we use Scorpio Broker (NGSI-LD Context Broker).
 2. **Authentication**: VCVerifier, CredentialsConfigService, TrustedIssuersList.